mlrun/mlrun/docs/feature-store/sources-targets.md

 ## Parquet source
-In ParquetSource, while reading a source, besides start_time and end_time, you can also use an additional_filter attribute on other columns in your source, which works similarly to the filtering functionality in pandas.
+In ParquetSource, while reading a source, besides start_time and end_time, you can also use an additional_filter attribute on other columns in your source, which works similarly to the filtering functionality in pandas (based on pyarrow library).

 This can increase performance when reading large Parquet files.

 ```
 source = ParquetSource(